pabloviquez/til/software_engineering/location_search_without_database.md

 via an API locations near the individual within a given range (5 miles).

-While we have systems like databases that can do this type of work easily, it does require a connection execute the query, wait for the results and then process them.
-While this process can be handle easily, when you add multiple users doing the same thing it can get a little problematic.
+While we have systems like databases that can do this type of work easily, it does require a connection to execute the query, wait for the results and then process them.
+This process is easily, however, when you add multiple users doing the same thing it can get a little problematic.

 ## Caching the request
 Caching the request can be your first though, however, it can be a little complicated